Bit-nub/Wasm-project/README.md

 ## Dependencies

-docker
+docker - python 3.8.8

 ## Usage

-$ `git clone https://github.com/rogkey/Wasm-project.git && cd Wasm-project && bash install.sh`
+$ `git clone https://github.com/rogkey/Wasm-project.git && cd Wasm-project && cp <PathToSourceFile1> <PathToSourceFile2> ./src/. && bash install.sh`

 - the "wasmit.sh" script is the main tool, it compiles under the 4 different tool chains mentioned above, creates a wat file for each wasm bianry and then analyses these binaries staticaly :